-Example of the analyzed network is presented in Fig. 7.
-Cable sections are represented by appropriate π -schemes, while loads and equivalent circuits are reflected by R-L or R-L-C scheme.
 EMTP/ATP model [8] of the analyzed network has been extensively used for investigation of the proposed fault location algorithm.
 The MV network consists of 16 feeders which, except of the particular analyzed feeder, are represented by their equivalent schemes.
-Let us consider an example of A-G (phase A to ground) fault at node 17 in the analyzed feeder (actual distance to fault - 8138 m., Fig. 7) with assuming the fault resistance $R_f = 0.1\Omega$.
-Phase voltages and currents observed at the substation during A-G and 3-phase faults are presented in Figs. 8 and 9, respectively.
+Let us consider an example of A-G (phase A to ground) fault at node 17 in the analyzed feeder (actual distance to fault - 8138 m, Fig. 8) with assuming the fault resistance $R_f = 0.1 \Omega$.
+Phase voltages and currents observed at the substation are presented in Fig. 9.

-Fig. 8.
+Fig. 9.
 Phase voltages (a) and currents (b) during A-G fault at node 17